Current state of psychedelic research

 Due to the rise in mental health issues, there is a demand for new drug treatments.
 Scientists are looking into standardized dosages and methods of administration to gain a better understanding of these drugs’ effects.

 A recent study by Imperial College London’s Centre for Psychedelic Research showed promising results in using psychedelic-assisted therapy to treat depression.
-This proves that science is now catching up with the insights of hippies and discovering how psychedelics make the brain trip out.
+This shows that science is catching up with the insight of hippies and is finding out how psychedelics make the brain trip out.

 Investigating the mechanisms of action

-Also, set and setting, dose levels and individual differences are studied to create personalized treatment plans.
-An example: a recent study analyzed facial expression recognition in healthy volunteers after taking psilocybin.
+It studies dose levels, individual differences, and settings and sets for creating treatment plans tailored to the patient.
+For instance: a recent study examined facial expression recognition in healthy volunteers after receiving psilocybin.
 Results showed improved emotional empathy and less fear towards faces.

 Psychedelic research advances, so investigating their mechanisms is crucial.
 Now, affordable psychedelic treatment is available, so expensive therapists can be replaced with a ‘cheap trip’.